ronalking182/Kingscode/posts/calculating-the-average-of-an-array-in-java.md

 &nbsp;

-3. Loop through your array and  add each value in ur array to sum variable, and then divide the sum by the length of the array and attach it to the second variable e.g
+3.Loop through your array and  add each value in ur array to sum variable, and then divide the sum by the length of the array and attach it to the second variable e.g

 ```java